What is Waldorf Education?

 Waldorf is a 100-year old school model with over 1,000 schools worldwide.
 Its experiential, hands-on methodology incorporates art, music, movement, environmental learning and world language instruction coupled with rigorous academics.
 Teachers encourage free inquiry, curiosity, and creative thinking over test taking and rote memorization of facts; rather than using textbooks, they present material through multidisciplinary, project-based courses, and students create their own books to demonstrate learning.
 This developmentally appropriate and engaging approach to education fosters lifelong learners who become curious, engaged citizens and flexible, creative problem solvers well-equipped not only to succeed in college but more importantly, in life.

-As Waldorf schools begin to serve a more diverse population, both racially and socio-economically, Waldorf education has an opportunity to be reshaped into one that is more inclusive and aligned with the best practices of 21st century learning.
+Today, there is a growing movement of public Waldorf school striving to serve a diverse population, both racially and socio-economically.
+As such, Waldorf education has an opportunity to be reshaped into a pedagogical model that is more inclusive and aligned with the best practices of 21st century learning.

 Waldorf education began in Germany at the end of World War I. Over the last 100 years, the education as it has been practiced has primarily reflected its Eurocentric roots.
 El Rio recognizes and acknowledges the problematic aspects of this racist history, and we reject the hurtful, exclusive and misguided philosophies that have too often been a part of many traditional Waldorf schools.